zenoss/twill/README.txt

 I'm scratching my own itch with twill at the moment, so development of the core functionality will proceed sporadically.
-Right now I'm starting to integrate it into my own projects, so expect some of the following, soon:
+Right now I'm starting to integrate it into my own projects, so expect many bug fixes, soon...

- * maxq recorder, PBP --> twill update;
+TODO:

- * more clever wrapping of mechanize;
+ 1. test & document the fieldname spec for fv; put into shell help.

- * bug fixes galore.
+ 2. unit testing?

 Contributions are welcome & will be duly acknowledged!